Updated: Mar 24

-YV: Back to the Fusion collection, the works are made in fairly large formats (200x125 cm) and an expressive manner, on the other hand, your further collection, made with the linoleum engraving technique, provides for precision, scrupulousness and painstaking performance.
-Mastering such radically different techniques is responsible for you as a versatile artist.
-Can you tell us what influences the choice of technique for creating that works?
+YV: Back to the Fusion collection, the works are made in fairly large formats (200x125 cm) and in an expressive manner.
+On the other hand, your further collection, made with the linoleum engraving technique, provides for precision, scrupulousness and painstaking performance.
+Is mastering such radically different techniques responsible for you as a versatile artis?
+Can you tell us what influences the choice of technique for creating these artworks?

 YV: If you were offered to instantly master one of the image techniques in art, which you do not possess now, what would it be and why?

-Marina Savlovskaya: Lithography - type of print; a method in which ink is transferred under pressure from a flat printing plate to paper.
-This technique was perfectly mastered by Alphonse Mucha, Salvador Dali and even Pablo Picasso.
+Marina Shavlovskaya: Lithography - type of print; a method in which ink is transferred under pressure from a flat printing plate to paper.
+This technique was perfectly mastered by Alphonse Mucha, Salvador Dalí and even Pablo Picasso.
 Excellent performance, allows you to reproduce many magnificent works in different colours from one matrix.

 Do such works as “The Bloody Rose of Feminity”, “Pink Purity”, “Flower of Space” have erotic overtones?

-Marina Savlovskaya: Definitely yes.
-Her rich bright canvases cannot leave the audience indifferent.
-At the beginning of the work on the collection “Flowers like space” I was inspired by the paintings of Okiff, her sensual and sexy images, but then I was absolutely fascinated by the colour, which conveyed my emotional state.
+Marina Shavlovskaya: Definitely yes.
+Her rich, bright canvases cannot leave the audience indifferent.
+At the beginning of the work on the collection “Flowers like space” I was inspired by the paintings of O'keeffe, her sensual and sexy images, but then I was absolutely fascinated by the colour, which conveyed my emotional state.
 A positive mood was expressed on the canvas in warm, rich colours, when negative emotions overwhelmed me, cold daring colours came.
 All this kaleidoscope of feelings and emotions is surprisingly harmoniously reflected in the paintings of this collection.

 YV: I want to touch on the topic of abstraction, in different periods of your work the line of abstraction can be clearly traced in its various forms from Suprematism to Abstract expressionism.
 What is your personal relationship to abstract art?

-Marina Savlovskaya: For me, abstraction is the music of painting.
+Marina Shavlovskaya: For me, abstraction is the music of painting.
 At the moment of creating my abstract works, I do not control the process itself, I like to succumb to the wave of inspiration.
 When something leads you, the canvas and paints tell you what to do.
-I merge with the process, it is the incredible spiritual experiences.
+I merge with the process, it is an incredible spiritual experiences.

 YV: How do you think contemporary art will develop in the near future?
 And, if you can, please share your creative plans.

 As for my future, in my work I do not adhere to any specific plan.
-I trust the Universe, it will show me the right way.
+I trust the Universe will show me the right way.

 Do you like Marina's works?
 Her latest painting is available for purchase through our gallery.